wisniewskikr/chrisblog-it-java-regular/stream/java-stream-15-collect-related-distinct/Readme.md

 ##### Goal

-In Java, **stream.map()** is an operation that transforms each element in a stream by applying a specified function and returns a new stream with the transformed elements.
+In Java, the **distinct()** method of the Stream API is used to return a stream consisting of the distinct elements (removing duplicates) based on their natural equality (using Object.equals()).

 ##### Functional Interface

-Function, R apply(T)
+N/A

 ##### Result

-R
+Unique values

 ##### Description

-Stream.map() is like "SELECT {column}" for databases.
+Stream.distinct() is like "SELECT DISTINCT" for databases.